 If you don’t have a closet with extra hangers, use a small coat rack or hang decorative hooks on the wall.
 A small storage ottoman or bench is convenient to hold extra supplies or luggage.
 If you’re low on space, simply add baskets that can be pushed to the side.

-A basket filled with washable slippers or fluffy socks, toiletries, fresh towels, and even some snacks will elevate their experience.
+A guest room basket filled with washable slippers or fluffy socks, toiletries, fresh towels, and even some snacks will elevate their experience.

-Consider leaving a teapot with tea bags or a coffee maker nearby with the essentials if your guests are early risers.
+Consider leaving a tea kettle with tea bags or a coffee maker nearby with the essentials if your guests are early risers.
 A small pour-over or Bodum are good options too.

 Shop for Overnight Guests